INFORMSJoC/2024.0979/README.md

 ## License

-The repository is distributed under the MIT License.
-See `LICENSE` for the full license text.
-DICOM data and any third-party tools remain subject to their respective governance, license, and use requirements.
+The source code is distributed under the MIT License.
+See `LICENSE`.

+The DICOM data and external software dependencies, including MATLAB and Gurobi, remain subject to their own licenses, governance, and use requirements.